_edited.jpg)

 Speakers:

-- Innovation and IP authority - Adam Mosssoff (George Mason Law, Chair IP Forum, Hudson Inst)
+- Innovation and IP authority - Adam Mossoff (George Mason Law, Chair IP Forum, Hudson Inst)

 - Dolby Labs - John Dubiansky (Sr. Director IP Standards & Policy; Attorney Advisor, FTC)